Florida to New York Car Shipping (2026 Cost Guide)

 When moving your vehicle from the Sunshine State to the Empire State, several factors can affect the total shipping cost:

-- Distance and route: The journey from Florida to New York spans approximately 1,144 miles, influencing fuel and labor costs.
-The longer the distance, the bigger the price tag.
+- Distance and route: The journey from Florida to New York spans about 1,144 miles.
+More miles mean more fuel and labor, raising the cost.

 - Fuel prices: Varying fuel costs across the country can affect shipping rates.
 When transporting your car from Florida to New York, you may see the effect of these fluctuations.